 There are a few really good hostels, but make sure you pick your neighborhood right.
 As with the very large majority of European cities, you do NOT want to be located near the main train station.
 My picks: Vertigo Vieux-Port, Hello Marseille Hostel,

 On the cheap side, but not in a dorm room?
 Hôtel Azur.
 If you are looking for inexpensive options on where to go in Marseille, you might be interested in this.

 My favourite place – and it’s a shame that it’s in such a bad neighborhood – is Alex Hotel.
 It’s on the cheaper side, but the amenities are as good as any four-star hotel.

 Hotel C2 is a super-luxury spot.
 The spa in the basement of the hotel is stunning.

 The InterContinental Hotel Dieu is located in “the Hôtel-Dieu, a superb 18th century edifice, inaugurated by Napoleon III”, says the official website.
 And, man, is it breathtaking…

-If you prefer high end options as answer to you question on where to go in Manila, you might try this.
+If you prefer high end options as answer to you question on where to go in Marseille, you might try this.

 Famous Foods and Specialties